camconrad/compensator/contracts/README.md

 - **`rewardsUntil()`**
   Returns the timestamp until which rewards will be distributed.
-  - If reward rate is 0 or there are insufficient rewards, returns the current timestamp.
+  - If reward rate is 0, returns the lastRewarded timestamp.
-  - Otherwise, calculates the timestamp based on remaining rewards and reward rate.
+  - Otherwise, calculates the total time needed to distribute:
+    - Current available rewards (if any)
+    - Any accumulated rewards deficit
+  - Returns lastRewarded + time needed for all rewards

 ### Internal Functions
 - **`_updateUserRewards(address delegator)`**